Melissa Barber Counselling

 I’ve sat with people as similar as they are different to you, and as unique as you and I. I’ve sat with people in despair and in hope.
 I work with you to help you reclaim yourself from any difficulty that you currently feel is defining or overshadowing you.

-I have been trained integratively in a variety of counselling theories, however I offer a psychodynamic approach, which includes drawing on attachment theory.
+I have been trained integratively in a variety of counselling theories, however, I mainly work psychodynamically, which includes drawing on attachment theory.
 This means that I hold in mind an appreciation of the influence of the unconscious processes we all create in our formative years on how we currently live our lives.
 Our early attachment bonds also shape how we live, love, communicate with and relate to people.

 Once we understand and consider the whole picture we can choose what we want to keep, let go of or do differently.
 Understanding brings with it a gracious invitation to change, if we choose it and if it suits who we wish to be.